allo-protocol/allo-v2/contracts/readme/DirectGrantsSimpleStrategy.md

 ## User Flows

-**User Flow: Registering a Recipient**
+### Registering a Recipient

-1. Recipient or Profile Owner initiates a registration request.
+* Recipient or Profile Owner initiates a registration request.

-2. If `registryGating` is enabled:
+* If `registryGating` is enabled:
-    - a.
-Submits recipient ID, recipient address, grant amount, and metadata.
+  * Submits recipient ID, recipient address, grant amount, and metadata.
-    - b.
-Verifies sender's authorization.
+  * Verifies sender's authorization.
-    - c.
-Validates the provided data.
+  * Validates the provided data.
-    - d.
-If recipient is already accepted, reverts.
+  * If recipient is already accepted, reverts.
-    - e.
-Registers recipient as "Pending" with provided details. - f.
-Emits `Registered` event.
+  * Registers recipient as "Pending" with provided details.
+  * Emits `Registered` event.

-3. If `registryGating` is disabled:
+*  If `registryGating` is disabled:
-    - a.
-Submits recipient address, registry anchor (optional), grant amount, and metadata.
+   *  Submits recipient address, registry anchor (optional), grant amount, and metadata.
-    - b.
-Determines if registry anchor is being used.
+   *  Determines if registry anchor is being used.
-    - c.
-Verifies sender's authorization.
+   *  Verifies sender's authorization.
-    - d.
-Validates the provided data.
+   *  Validates the provided data.
-    - e.
-If recipient is already accepted, reverts.
+   *  If recipient is already accepted, reverts.
-    - f.
-Registers recipient as "Pending" with provided details. - g.
-Emits `Registered` event.
+   *  Registers recipient as "Pending" with provided details.

-* * *

-**User Flow: Setting Milestones**
+   *  Emits `Registered` event.

+### Setting Milestones

-1. Recipient or Pool Manager initiates a milestone setting request.
+* Recipient or Pool Manager initiates a milestone setting request.
-2. Verifies if sender is authorized to set milestones for the recipient.
+* Verifies if sender is authorized to set milestones for the recipient.
 (This can be recipient owner or the pool manager)
-3. If recipient's status is not "Accepted," reverts.
-4. If milestones are already set or milestones review status is "Accepted," reverts.
-5. Sets provided milestones for the recipient.
-6. If sender is a Pool Manager, sets recipient's milestones review status to "Accepted."
-7. Emits `MilestonesSet` event (if milestones were successfully set).
-8. Emits `MilestonesReviewed` event (if milestones review status was changed by Pool Manager).

-* * *

-**User Flow: Reviewing Set Milestones**

-1. Pool Manager initiates a milestone review request.
-2. Verifies if milestone list for the recipient is not empty.
-3. If milestones are already reviewed and accepted, reverts.
-4. If review status is "Accepted" or "Rejected," updates recipient's milestones review status.
-5. Emits `MilestonesReviewed` event.

-* * *

-**User Flow: Submitting a Milestone Proof**

-1. Recipient initiates a milestone proof submission.
-2. Verifies if sender is authorized to submit the proof (recipient or profile member).
-3. Checks if milestone is pending for the recipient.
-4. Updates milestone's metadata and status to "Pending."
-5. Emits `MilestoneSubmitted` event.

-* * *

-**User Flow: Rejecting a Pending Milestone**

-1. Pool Manager initiates a milestone rejection request.
-2. Verifies if sender is authorized to reject milestones.
-3. Verifies if milestone exists and is not already accepted.
-4. Sets milestone's status to "Rejected."
-5. Emits `MilestoneStatusChanged` event.

-* * *

-**User Flow: Allocating Grant Amounts**

-1. Pool Manager initiates an allocation request.
-2. Decodes recipient ID, internal recipient status, and grant amount from provided data.
-3. Verifies if sender is a pool manager.
-4. Checks if upcoming milestone is not already set for the recipient.
-5. If recipient's status is "Accepted":
-    - a.
-Allocates grant amount to recipient.
-    - b.
-Updates allocated grant amount.
-    - c.
-If allocation exceeds pool amount, reverts.
-    - d.
-Sets recipient's grant amount and status to "Accepted."
-    - e.
-Emits `RecipientStatusChanged` event.
-    - f.
-Emits `Allocated` event.
-6. If recipient's status is "Rejected":
-    - a.
-Sets recipient's status to "Rejected."
-    - b.
-Emits `RecipientStatusChanged` event.

-* * *

-**User Flow: Distributing Upcoming Milestone**

-1. Pool Manager initiates a distribution request.
-2. Verifies if sender is a pool manager.
-3. Loops through recipient list:
-    - a.
-Checks if milestone to be distributed is valid.
-    - b.
-Checks if milestone is pending for distribution.
-    - c.
-Calculates distribution amount based on grant amount and milestone percentage.
-    - d.
-Deducts amount from pool.
-    - e.
-Transfers amount to recipient's address.
-    - f.
-Updates milestone's status to "Accepted."
-    - g.
-Emits `MilestoneStatusChanged` event.
-    - h.
-Emits `Distributed` event.

-* * *

-**User Flow: Withdrawing Funds from Pool**

-1. Pool Manager initiates a withdrawal request.
-2. Verifies if sender is a pool manager.
-3. Deducts specified amount from the pool balance.
-4. Transfers the specified amount to the sender's address.

-* * *

-**User Flow: Setting Internal Recipient Status to InReview**

-1. Pool Manager initiates a recipient status change request.
-2. Verifies if sender is a pool manager.
-3. Loops through provided recipient IDs: a.
-Sets recipient's internal status to "InReview." b.
-Emits `RecipientStatusChanged` event.

-* * *

-**User Flow: Receiving Ether (Fallback Function)**

-1. The contract receives Ether from external transactions.
-2. Ether is added to the contract's balance.
+* If recipient's status is not "Accepted," reverts.
+* If milestones are already set or milestones review status is "Accepted," reverts.
+* Sets provided milestones for the recipient.
+* If sender is a Pool Manager, sets recipient's milestones review status to "Accepted."
+* Emits `MilestonesSet` event (if milestones were successfully set).
+* Emits `MilestonesReviewed` event (if milestones review status was changed by Pool Manager).

+### Reviewing Set Milestones

+* Pool Manager initiates a milestone review request.
+* Verifies if milestone list for the recipient is not empty.
+* If milestones are already reviewed and accepted, reverts.
+* If review status is "Accepted" or "Rejected," updates recipient's milestones review status.
+* Emits `MilestonesReviewed` event.

+### Submitting a Milestone Proof

+* Recipient initiates a milestone proof submission.
+* Verifies if sender is authorized to submit the proof (recipient or profile member).
+* Checks if milestone is pending for the recipient.
+* Updates milestone's metadata and status to "Pending."
+* Emits `MilestoneSubmitted` event.

+### Rejecting a Pending Milestone

+* Pool Manager initiates a milestone rejection request.
+* Verifies if sender is authorized to reject milestones.
+* Verifies if milestone exists and is not already accepted.
+* Sets milestone's status to "Rejected."
+* Emits `MilestoneStatusChanged` event.

+### Allocating Grant Amounts

+* Pool Manager initiates an allocation request.
+* Decodes recipient ID, internal recipient status, and grant amount from provided data.
+* Verifies if sender is a pool manager.
+* Checks if upcoming milestone is not already set for the recipient.
+* If recipient's status is "Accepted":
+  * Allocates grant amount to recipient.
+  * Updates allocated grant amount.
+  * If allocation exceeds pool amount, reverts.
+  * Sets recipient's grant amount and status to "Accepted".
+  * Emits `RecipientStatusChanged` event.
+  * Emits `Allocated` event.
+ * If recipient's status is "Rejected":
+   * Sets recipient's status to "Rejected".
+   * Emits `RecipientStatusChanged` event.

+### Distributing Upcoming Milestone

+* Pool Manager initiates a distribution request.
+* Verifies if sender is a pool manager.
+* Loops through recipient list:
+  * Checks if milestone to be distributed is valid.
+  * Checks if milestone is pending for distribution.
+  * Calculates distribution amount based on grant amount and milestone percentage.
+  * Deducts amount from pool.
+  * Transfers amount to recipient's address.
+  * Updates milestone's status to "Accepted."
+  * Emits `MilestoneStatusChanged` event.
+  * Emits `Distributed` event.

+### Withdrawing Funds from Pool

+* Pool Manager initiates a withdrawal request.
+* Verifies if sender is a pool manager.
+* Deducts specified amount from the pool balance.
+* Transfers the specified amount to the sender's address.

+### Setting Internal Recipient Status to InReview

+*  Pool Manager initiates a recipient status change request.
+*  Verifies if sender is a pool manager.
+*  Loops through provided recipient IDs:
+   *  Sets recipient's internal status to "InReview."
+   *  Emits `RecipientStatusChanged` event.

+### Receiving Ether (Fallback Function)

+* The contract receives Ether from external transactions.
+* Ether is added to the contract's balance.